nsando84/Fitness-Score-Tracker-DB/README.md

-  ### the task was to create a fitness tracker application.
+  ### The task was to create a fitness tracker application.
 Check it out below.

   #### MongoDB, IndexedDB, Express, Handlebars, & Chart.js